Stovemate

 Nav bar that makes sense

 I made a significant change within the navigation bar.
-Instead of relying
+Instead of relying solely on illustrations, labels make the intention clearer especially for fist-time users.

 Community is the best place to learn and explore